anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 That is one of the most important functions of process.

----

-## Age Has Almost Nothing to Do With It

-None of this is really about whether an organization is young or old.

-There are young companies with exceptional operational discipline.

-There are old companies with terrible processes.

-There are startups that have learned to document decisions, establish ownership, use strong engineering practices and move quickly without chaos.

-There are decades-old organizations that still operate primarily through meetings, spreadsheets, email and institutional memory.

-The difference isn't age.

-It is whether the organization **learns from its own experience**.

-A company can be five years old and have already learned enough painful lessons to develop excellent processes.

-Another company can be fifty years old and repeat the same mistakes because it never converted experience into institutional knowledge.
+And it has almost nothing to do with organizational age.
+A five-year-old company can have excellent operational discipline, while a fifty-year-old company can still operate primarily through meetings, spreadsheets and tribal knowledge.

 Age provides experience.

-It does not automatically produce wisdom.

-**Reflection does.**

----
+**Reflection turns experience into wisdom.**

-## The Best Organizations Turn Experience Into Infrastructure
+## Experience Becomes Infrastructure

 Ultimately, I think this is the deepest purpose of organizational process.